treepeck/judo/README.md

 `docker-compose.yaml` expects the following configuration files to be located in<br/>
 the `config` folder:

-- `definitions.json` - defines the RabbitMQ user credentials, custom virtual<br/>
-  host, exchange, queues, and bindings.
-- `rabbit_mq.conf` - defines the RabbitMQ user credentials and tells the docker<br/>
-  image to load and use data from `definitions.json`.
 - `mysql.env` - defines the MySQL user credentials and database name.
 - `mysql.conf` - enables the MySQL event scheduler to clean up expired sessions.
 - `testdb.env` - defines the MySQL user credentials and database name for testdb.
-- `gatekeeper.env` - defines the AMQP URL for connecting to RabbitMQ and the URL<br/>
-  to which the Gatekeeper sends authorization verification requests.
-- `justchess.env` - defines the AMQP URL for connecting to RabbitMQ and the MySQL<br/>
+- `justchess.env` - defines the URL for connecting to the database.
-  URL for connecting to the database.

 ## Run services